rocketinsights/edb_docs/README.md

 4. Pull the shared icon files down with `git submodule update --init`
 5. Run the site locally with `gatsby develop`

+### Running Katacoda embeds locally
+If you need to run the Katacoda embeds during local development, you'll need to have SSL setup locally.

+1. Run the server with `gatsby develop --https`.
+When promped, enter your root password.
+This will configured a local certificate for the development server to use.
+2. Install `certutil`, which will handle browser acceptance of your local cert.
+See [this Gatsby doc](https://www.gatsbyjs.org/docs/local-https/#manual-installation-of-certutil) to accomplish that.
+TLDR on Mac, run `brew install nss`.
+3. Run `gatsby develop --https` again.
+The site should now be available at `https://localhost:8000`, and katacoda embeds should work.

 ## Deployment

 Deploy the site to GH Pages with `yarn run deploy`